ibm-cloud-docs/vpc/vsi_is_profiles.md

 *  "b" is balanced, which is a 1:4 ratio
 *  "c" is compute (higher on the CPUs) , which is a 1:2 ratio
-*  “m” is memory (higher on the memory), which is a 1:8 ratio or 1:16 ratio
+*  “m” is memory (higher on the memory), which is a 1:8 ratio
 *  "g" is GPU, which is a 1:8 or 1:16 ratio

 ## Storage notes for profiles